 Why are there different answers to the same question?
 This clear contradiction has led scholars to conclude that the saying in Mark is not authentic.
 As the late Geza Vermes stated:

 “[t]he plain affirmative reply in Mark…is the odd man out.
 It conflicts with the general line of reply ascribed to Jesus, which was ‘You have said so’ or ‘You say that I am’.
 The phrase implies a negative answer according to rabbinic literature.
 It should also be observed that in conformity with mainstream tradition some manuscripts of Mark’s Gospel read ‘You say that I am’.”

-So when the naïve and misinformed Yusuf asked “can a real prophet of God lie”, the answer would be “no…but those who wrote his biography could!”
+So, when the naïve and misinformed Yusuf asked “can a real prophet of God lie”, the answer would be “no…but those who wrote his biography could!”
 There is no way to reconcile the two different answers to the High Priest’s question.
-Either Jesus emphatically said “yes” or he gave a negative response to the question.
+Either Jesus emphatically said “I am” or he gave a negative response to the question (“you have said so”).
 The latter seems to be the stronger option given Matthew and Luke’s gospels (assuming of course that the story of the trial is even historically reliable, which is unlikely).
 Thus, this response by Jesus (peace be upon him) at his alleged trial does not mean he was claiming divinity.

 As for the statement that Jesus will be “on the right hand of power” and “coming in the clouds of heaven”, Vermes first pointed out that it is highly improbable that the conversation between the High Priest and Jesus even took place.
 He stated:

 “…we must bear in mind the improbability of an interrogation of this sort within the framework of a formal meeting of the Jewish high court.
 The Sanhedrin was not permitted to meet at night, let alone during a night which was already part of a Sabbath or a festival. […] So a priori the genuineness of the dialogue is doubtful.”